dotswg/dots-requirements/draft-ietf-dots-requirements.md

 The value of DOTS is in standardizing a mechanism to permit elements, networks or domains under threat of DDoS attack to request aid mitigating the effects of any such attack.
-A well-structured DOTS data model is therefore critical to the development of a successful DOTS protocol.
+A well-structured DOTS data model is therefore critical to the development of successful DOTS protocols.

 DM-001:
 : Structure: The data model structure for the DOTS protocol may be described by